andreaseirich/ChatCompanion/README.md

 - Grooming indicators

 ✅ **Traffic Light Indicator**
-- 🟢 Green: Conversation looks safe
+- 🟢 Green: Conversation looks safe - "No warning signs detected" (clean messaging, no pattern callouts)
-- 🟡 Yellow: Some concerning patterns detected
+- 🟡 Yellow: Some concerning patterns detected - mentions "pressure or guilt-making language" by default; threats only when threat patterns match
-- 🔴 Red: High-risk situation—talk to a trusted adult
+- 🔴 Red: High-risk situation—talk to a trusted adult - "Need Immediate Help?" appears only in RED

 ✅ **Child-Friendly Explanations**
 - Simple language suitable for ages 10-16
 - Clear, calm titles and messages for each risk level
-- Evidence snippets showing what was flagged
+- **Evidence-based**: Observed behaviors are listed only when supported by matched patterns
 - Supportive, non-shaming tone
+- No false accusations: explanations match evidence (no "threats" wording unless threat patterns actually match)

 ✅ **Help & Advice**
 - "This makes me uneasy" button for immediate support